 In this section the detailed plan of how the dissemination and communication strategy will be carried out and the activities with their respective implementation will be described.
-This part will be updated periodically (every 6 months) during the life cycle of the project through the constant development process of the PARITY DCP.
+This part will be updated periodically during the life cycle of the project through the constant development process of the PARITY DCP.
+The updates will be presented in the different versions of this report.